segmentio/terraform-segment-data-lakes/README.md

 * Accept the [Data Lakes Terms of Service] after clicking "Configure Data Lakes" here: (https://app.segment.com/{workspace_slug}/destinations/catalog?category=DataLakes) (replace the `{workspace_slug}` with your workspace slug).
 * Authorized [AWS account](https://aws.amazon.com/account/).
 * Ability to run Terraform with your AWS Account.
-You must use Terraform 0.11 or higher.
+Only Terraform 0.11 is supported atm.
 * A subnet within a VPC for the EMR cluster to run in.
 * An [S3 Bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) for Segment to load data into.
 You can create a new one just for this, or re-use an existing one you already have.